 Excessive lead absorption subjects you to increased risk of disease.
-Medical removal protection (MRP) is a means of protecting you when, for whatever reasons, other methods, such as engineering controls, work practices, and respirators, have failed to provide the protection you need.
+Medical removal protection (MRP) is a means of protecting you when, for whatever reasons, other methods such as engineering and administrative controls, work practices, and respirators have failed to provide the protection you need.
 MRP involves the temporary removal of an employee from their regular job to a place of significantly lower exposure without any loss of earnings, seniority, or other employment rights or benefits.
 The purpose of this program is to cease further lead absorption and allow your body to naturally excrete lead which has previously been absorbed.
 Temporary medical removal can result from an elevated blood lead level, or a medical opinion.
-For up to 18 months, or for as long as the job the employee was removed from lasts, protection is provided as a result of either form of removal.
+Up to 18 months of protection is provided as a result of either form of removal.
 The vast majority of removed employees, however, will return to their former jobs long before this 18-month period expires.
+The standard contains special provisions to deal with the extraordinary but possible case where an employee's blood lead level does not adequately decline during 18 months of removal.

-Your employer must remove you from work having an exposure to lead at or above the action level of $10~\mu g/m3$, from work involving a trigger task where an exposure assessment has not been completed, and from work altering or disturbing any material containing lead at a concentration at least 0.5% by weight, on each occasion that your BLL is at or above $30~\mu g/dl$; or effective one year after the standard effective date, your last two BLL results are at or above $20~\mu g/dl$; or effective one year after the standard effective date, the average of the results of all of your blood lead tests conducted in the last 6 months is at or above $20~\mu g/dl$, unless the last blood test indicates a blood lead level below $15~\mu g/dl$, in which case you need not be removed.
-If you are removed from your normal job because of a high BLL, your employer must return you to your former job status when two consecutive blood lead tests, taken at least 30~days apart, both indicate that your BLL is below $15~\mu g/dl$.
+Your employer must remove you from work having an exposure to lead at or above the action level of $10~\mu g/m3$ as an 8-hour TWA, from work altering or disturbing any material containing lead at a concentration greater than or equal to 0.5% by weight, or from work torch cutting any scrap metal on each occasion that your last BLL is 30 $\mu g/dl$ or above; or one year after the standard is effective, your last 2 blood lead results are at or above 20 $\mu g/dl$; or one year after the standard is effective, the average of the results of all of your blood lead tests in the last 6 months is at or above 20 $\mu g/dl$, unless the last blood test indicates a blood lead level below 15 $\mu g/dl$, in which case you need not be removed.
+If you are removed from your normal job because of a high BLL, your employer must return you to your former job status when your BLL declines to below 15 $\mu g/dl$, and two consecutive blood lead tests, taken at least 30 days apart, both indicate this level.

-You may also be removed from exposure even if your blood lead level is below 30 μ g/dl or the other criteria mentioned above, if a final medical determination indicates that you temporarily need reduced lead exposure for medical reasons.
-If the PLHCP who is implementing your employer's medical program makes a final written opinion recommending your removal or other special protective measures, your employer must implement the PLHCP's recommendation.
-If you are removed in this manner, you must only be returned when the doctor indicates that it is safe for you to do so.
+You may also be removed from exposure even if your blood lead levels are below 30 μ g/dl or the other criteria described above if a medical determination indicates that you temporarily need reduced lead exposure for medical reasons.
+If the PLHCP who is implementing your employer's medical program makes a written opinion recommending your removal or other special protective measures, your employer must implement the PLHCP's recommendation.
+If you are removed in this manner, you must be returned when the doctor indicates that it is safe for you to do so.

 The standard does not give specific instructions dealing with what an employer must do with a removed employee.
-Your job assignment upon removal is a matter for you, your employer and your union (if any) to work out consistent with existing procedures for job assignments.
-Each removal must be accompanied in a manner consistent with existing collective bargaining relationships.
+Your job assignment upon removal is a matter for you, your employer and your union (if any) to work out consistent with procedures or agreements for job assignments which may exist in your place of employment.
+Each removal must be accomplished in a manner consistent with existing collective bargaining relationships.
 Your employer is given broad discretion to implement temporary removals so long as no attempt is made to override existing agreements.
 Similarly, a removed employee is provided no right to veto an employer's choice which satisfies the standard.